 - One cloth snack bag per person: To avoid the usage of plastic bags that contaminate our environment, we will give you a cloth bag for your snacks.

 - Products for hygiene: Each morning, you will be provided with a warm, wet towel to clean yourself up with.

 - 1 Pillow per person

-- Medical kit: Our crew bring the First-aid kit including emergency oxygen bottle
+- Medical kit: Our crew will bring a first-aid kit, including emergency oxygen bottle

-- We will create a the trip of a Memorable Lifetime Experience for you.
+- We will create a Memorable Lifetime Experience for you.

 - Entrance fee to Salkantay Trail (S/.10 per person)

-- Sleeping Bags: (you can hire from our company), our sleeping bags are -18ºC-comfort (0ºF), mummy form and include a sleeping liner.
-They are cleaned after every use and have a maximum usage of 30 trips.
+- Sleeping Bags: You can rent one from our company if you do not have your own.
+Our sleeping bags are effective and durable to protect from temperatures as low as -18ºC (0ºF).
+They are mummy form and include a sleeping liner.
+The bags are cleaned after every use and have a maximum usage of 30 trips.

 - Last Day: Lunch and Dinner in Aguas Calientes.

 - Tips for our staff: Please note that our agency staff is well paid so please feel free to tip or not as you wish.